 Children in Foster Care are enrolled in the PMHP only for inpatient hospital psychiatric services.
 They are not enrolled in the PMHP for outpatient behavioral health services.
 They may obtain outpatient services from any qualified Medicaid provider.
-Providers are reimbursed through FFS Medicaid.
+Providers may report services to Medicaid on a FFS basis.